decalage2/ViperMonkey/README.md

 News
 ----

+- 2017-11-03:
+  - Added support for Left(), Right(), Array(), and BuiltInDocumentProperties() functions.
+  - Added support for global variables.
+  - Fixed some parse errors.
+  - Added analysis of AutoClose() functions.
 - **2016-09-26 v0.02**: First published version
 - 2015-02-28 v0.01: [First development version](https://twitter.com/decalage2/status/571778745222242305)
 - see changelog in source code for more info.